kuzzleio/documentation/src/plugins/1/essentials/pipes/index.md

    */
   init (customConfig, context) {
     /*
-      Attaches the plugin function "addCreatedAt" to the Kuzzle event "document:beforeCreate"
+      Attaches the plugin function "restrictUser" to the Kuzzle event "document:afterGet"
      */
     this.pipes = {
-      'document:beforeCreate': 'addCreatedAt',
       'document:afterGet': 'restrictUser'
     };
   }